 2021-01").
 The main provisions of this update provide optional expedients and exceptions for contracts, hedging relationships, and other transactions that reference the London Inter-bank Offered Rate ("LIBOR") or another reference rate expected to be discontinued because of reference rate reform.
 The guidance in ASU 2020-04 and ASU 2021-01 was effective upon issuance and, once adopted, may be applied prospectively to contract modifications and hedging relationships through December 31, 2022.
-The Company is currently evaluating the new guidance to determine the impact ASU 2020-04 and ASU 2021-01 will have on the Consolidated Financial Statements.
+The Company is currently evaluating the new guidance to determine the impact ASU 2020-04 and ASU 2020-04 and